 Action: After a meal, rinse with a teaspoon of baking soda mixed in a glass of water, or simply swish thoroughly with water.

-Step 10: The Truth About Oil Pulling: Technique & Benefits
+Step 10: The Truth About Oil Pulling: Method & Advantages

 This old method helps fight bad germs and plaque, making it a valuable practice to strengthen weak enamel naturally.